clamm/marry_vagrant_and_ansible/README.md

 Purpose of this Vagrant/Ansible combi is to

 1. have a working setup of provisioning a Vagrant VM with Ansible
-2. test the Ansible playbook to install Spark on a CentOS
+2. test the Ansible playbook to install different packgages on a CentOS

+For a list of different packages see [provisioning/roles/](./provisioning/roles/).

 I followed the guide provided by Vagrant: https://www.vagrantup.com/docs/provisioning/ansible.html